-As a new pattern for Science students is being introduced in 1961, all students enrolled prior to 1961 will complete a special programme already approved by the Faculties of Arts and Science.
+As a new pattern for Science students was introduced in 1961, all students enrolled prior to 1961 will complete a special programme already approved by the Faculties of Arts and Science.
 (Details on request.)

-Students who begin their Science course in 1961 will follow the following programme:----
+Students who began their Science course in 1961 or later will follow the following programme:-